 Obviously, I’ve spent a lot of time with inner work.
 I’ve completed certifications, I’ve been on retreats, I have regular clients, I teach EFT and Inner Reconciliation.
-GP Walsh was my roommate and we did all of that IR content together, many workshops together, and I was immersed.
+GP Walsh, a world class teacher and facilitator took me under his wing, even was my roommate and we did all of that IR content together – including countless workshops together.
+I was immersed.
 I have practices I do and have for years, and so on.

 I still have as much to learn and grow here as I do in music.
 I am a professional and a student, most likely for life.

 Sometimes I am faced with certain challenges and am amazed at just how much of a beginner I can feel like.